paiva-thiago/refactored-guacamole/README.md

 * Github: [@paiva-thiago](https://github.com/paiva-thiago)
 * LinkedIn: [@paivathiago](https://linkedin.com/in/paivathiago)

-## Apóia a gente! / Show your support
+## Apóia a gente! / Show your support 👏

 Ajudou? dá uma ⭐️ marota no repositório!
 Give a ⭐️ if this project helped you!

+## Porque esse nome? / Why this name? 🤔

+Pergunta pro github, eles que deram a ideia!

+Ask github, this is its idea!

 ***
 _This README was generated with/README gerado com ❤️ por/by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_